The Oral-B Pro 2 2000 is the updated version of the previously popular Pro 2000.

 Design, Usability, Clean & General Use

-If you were to read our older reviews of the Pro 2000, the model prior to this one, you will see we rated it quite highly.
+If you were to read our Oral-B Pro 2000 review, the model prior to this one, you will see we rated it quite highly.

 In all honesty, this is not going to change, in fact, the brush has in many respects gotten better with a doubling of battery life.

 From the moment you pull it out of the box, this is a smart looking brush, slim and stylish.

 Just before I go into more detail on the brush itself, I just want to mention the packaging.

 The outer box looks really nice, but there is very little information on it.

 What I mean by this is that it shows a couple of the features being the battery life and the fact it has a timer and a round brush head, but it makes no mention of the brushes cleaning modes.

 The back of the box is very sparse with just an image.
 Could Oral-B have not explained here what’s included!?

 Maybe I just had different packaging on my brush and in time it will change; the brush is very new at the time of review.
 As a consumer, you are buying a bit blind unless you read reviews like this.

 So, back to the brush handle itself then.